We are now accepting applications for the 2018 Omidyar Postdoctoral Fellows cohort until October 29, 2017.

 The Omidyar Fellowship at the Santa Fe Institute is unique among postdoctoral appointments.
 It offers early-career scholars the opportunity to join a collaborative research community that nurtures creative, transdisciplinary thought in pursuit of key insights about the complex systems that matter most for science and society.
 The Institute rejects compartmentalized thought common in academia.
 Instead, SFI scientists transcend boundaries between fields, freely synthesizing ideas spanning many disciplines – from math, physics, and biology to the social sciences and the humanities – in pursuit of creative insights that advance our scientific frontiers.
 Omidyar Fellows spend up to three years in residence at SFI, where they contribute to SFI’s research in the sciences of complexity and become the “new leadership for new science.”
 As thought leaders who shape the future of science, Omidyar Fellows also participate in a unique training program structured to develop leadership skills throughout their three-year residencies and beyond.

-Requirements include a Ph.D. granted within 6 years of the application deadline or expect to receive one by September 2018, the Ph.D. can be in any quantitative discipline, an exemplary academic record, strong quantitative and computational skills, a proven ability to work both independently and collaboratively, a demonstrated interest in multidisciplinary research and evidence of the ability to think outside traditional paradigms.
+Requirements include a Ph.D. in any scientific discipline granted within 6 years of the application deadline or completed prior to September 2018, strong quantitative and computational skills, an exemplary academic record, a proven ability to work both independently and collaboratively, a demonstrated interest in multidisciplinary research and evidence of the ability to think outside traditional paradigms.
 The Santa Fe Institute is an equal opportunity employer, and women, veterans, and members of underrepresented groups are especially encouraged to apply.
 U.S. citizenship is not a requirement.

 You will be asked to provide the following application materials:

 1. Curriculum vitae (including publications list).

 2. Statement of research interests (max.
 2 pages) including a short description of the research you would like to pursue and why.